jquery-archive/jquery-mobile/README.md

 jQuery Mobile 1.2 RC2 (1.2.0-rc.2) works with versions of jQuery core from 1.6.4 to 1.8.1.
 You can find more information about how the library works, and what it is capable of, by reading the [documentation](http://jquerymobile.com/demos/).

-## Issues & Pull Requests
+## Contributing

+You can contribute to the project by reporting issues, suggesting new features or submitting pull requests.
-Please read the [Contributing Guidelines](https://github.com/jquery/jquery-mobile/blob/master/CONTRIBUTING.md) before submitting issues or pull requests.
+Please read our [Contributing Guidelines](https://github.com/jquery/jquery-mobile/blob/master/CONTRIBUTING.md) before submitting.

 ## Build/Customization